emerald-dao/emerald-academy-v2/src/lib/content/courses/learn-cadence-beginner-1.0/en/chapter1/lesson2.md

 To make sure this transaction actually ran, go to the terminal that is running your emulator (where all log output will be) and make sure you see "We're done!" printed in the console.

 Lastly, if you rerun your script, you should now see "Hey there, Jacob!" printed in the console.
 Boom, you just successfully implemented your first transaction.

+Try to change the greeting to something else by running the same command, but changing the text at the end.

 ## Conclusion